 For example, the government offers a template and universities are likely to have one they issue to prospective landlords.
 If you end up using an estate agent to market your property they will have their own templates as well.
 If you want anything specific in these contracts that is not covered, allow more time (and maybe money) to take advice and get things drawn up to your satisfaction.

 The majority of landlords for students require each tenant to have guarantors to financially guarantee rent.
 This is often a parent or guardian based in the UK.
 A guarantor agreement will also be required alongside the tenancy agreement.
 You should expect this process, including signing by all tenants and guarantors involved, to take a few weeks.

 Once the contract is signed, if you have requested a security/damages deposit then you will need to meet statutory requirements to register this deposit with one of the three regulated and approved schemes.
-You can find more about this here.

 As with any type of letting though, there are risks.
 Therefore, before handing over the keys you’ll want to put as many safeguards in place as possible.